Cxpher/KPS-SD/deploy_sd/README.rst

   * You cannot expand this Service Domain later by adding nodes

 5. Click Add Node and enter the following node details:
-  * Serial Number of your Service Domain node VM.
+  * Serial Number of your Service Domain node VM
-    * If a Nutanix AOS cluster hosts your Service Domain node VM: in the cluster Prism web console, open the VM page, select the Service Domain node VM, and note the ID.
+  * If a Nutanix AOS cluster hosts your Service Domain node VM: in the cluster Prism web console, open the VM page, select the Service Domain node VM, and note the ID
   * You can also display the serial number by opening this URL in a browser.
 Use your Service Domain node VM IP address: http://service-domain-node-ip-address:8080/v1/sn

 This tutorial will guide you through the deployment and update of a